Former President John Agyekum Kufuor says current economic hardship in Ghana has left Ghanaians “gnashing”.

 The former President was speaking at the 1st graduation ceremony of Quickening Word Baptist Church International at Kasoa in the Central Region.

-According to him every Ghanaian wakes up each morning with the headache of where to get money from because businesses are collapsing and it is generally difficult to come by money, meanwhile the cost of living has gone very high.
+According to him, every Ghanaian wakes up each morning with the headache of where to get money because businesses are collapsing and it is generally difficult to come by money; meanwhile, the cost of living has gone very high.